hacks-guide/Guide_Wii/docs/ro_RO/faq.md

 ### Cât de riscant este să-mi modific consola?

-Nu prea riscant, în funcție de consola ta.
-Consola Wii are o barieră de intrare mult mai joasă decât alte console, unele exploit-uri necesitând nu mai mult decât un Wii și o conexiune la Internet.
-As long as you follow the general advice laid on the [brick overview page](bricks#brick-prevention), install [BootMii](bootmii) and [Priiloader](priiloader), and use common sense, you should be completely fine!
+There is very low risk to hacking your console.
+The Wii requires very little equipment to hack and can usually be done entirely through software.
+As long as you follow the general advice laid on the [brick overview page](bricks#brick-prevention), install [BootMii](bootmii) and [Priiloader](priiloader), and apply instructions as written, you should be OK.
+If you have specific concerns about the hacking process, feel free to join the Nintendo Homebrew discord at the bottom of the page.

 ### Cum pot elimina controlul parental?